Emery admits responsibility for Arsenal slump but says he still enjoys the owner's support | Goal.com

 “He’s supporting me, he’s supporting the players, we were talking about the circumstance with Granit Xhaka, saying that he was wrong and we need to manage that with him.”

-Arsenal have won just two of their last eight league games, and face a tricky trip to Anfield to face Liverpool in the Carabao Cup on Wednesday.
+Arsenal have won just two of their last eight league games, and face a tricky trip to Anfield to take on Liverpool in the Carabao Cup on Wednesday.

 Emery said he and the club’s brains trust had been readying themselves for that game but with the challenges ahead weighing on their minds.